scriptpapi/Simple-Harmonic-Oscillator-Pendulum/README.md

 - Error percentage % difference from the analytical solution
 - The script also includes a phase plot for the all methods and the analytical solution

+HarmonicOscillator.m is the main script where you run the simulation.
+Each numerical method function is seperated in a different .m file.

+The simulation produces 5 figures:
+ 1. Comparing Angle vs Time of the three methods to the analytical solution.
+ 2. Comparing the Angular Velocity Vs Time calculation of the three methods.
+ 3. Comparing the Energy Vs Time calculation of the three methods.
+ 4. Comparing the error percentage (from the analytical solution) vs Time of the three methods.
+ 5. Phase plot comparing the three methods.

 Reference Used: Computational Physics 2nd Edition - Nicholas J. Giordano and Hisao Nakanishi